fedorenkosergiy/Grabli/README.md

 ## Utils
 ## WrappedUnity

-# Integration
+# Installation
 This repository follows [Unity3d package layout convention](https://docs.unity3d.com/Manual/cus-layout.html).
 It means, you can import it into your project as a package.
 Also, you can attach it to your project as a git submodule.
-## Integrate through the package manager
+## Install through the package manager
 1. Prepare the repository URL.
 You need to select one according to your purpose.

 *  For fetching the latest release